 (4) Appointments as Public Notaries of practitioners of the Court practising in the Fremantle or Perth district shall be as General Public Notaries.

-[Section 6 amended by No. 45 of 2004 s.
+[Section 6 amended: No. 45 of 2004 s.
 37.]

 7. Applications and qualifications

 (1) A person who seeks to be appointed a Public Notary shall apply in the prescribed manner to the Chief Justice and shall specify whether he seeks to be appointed a General Public Notary or a District Public Notary, and in the latter case shall specify the district for which he seeks to be appointed.